 - Clauses, like any sentence, have a subject and predicate too.
 If a group of words does not have a subject and predicate, it is a phrase.

-- If they can stand alone and make a complete thought, then they are independent and called sentences.
+- If a clause can stand alone and make a complete thought, then it is independent and can be called a sentence.

-- If they do not express a complete thought, they are called "dependent clauses."
-An example of a dependent clause, which is not a sentence, is “when i finish my work.”
+- If clauses do not express a complete thought, they are called dependent clauses.
+An example of a dependent clause, which is not a sentence, is “when I finish my work.”
 A dependent clause needs an independent clause to make it whole.

 So, what are the other basic rules for sentence structure?

 Basic to any language is the sentence, which expresses a complete thought and consists of a subject and a predicate.

 - The subject is the star of the sentence; the person, animal, or thing that is the focus of it.

 - The predicate will tell the action that the subject is taking or tell something about the subject.